 I personally learned a lot during this drill and saw how this drill can be displayed in the NHL today.

 The final drills were the tires.
 The tires were the ones that, jsut a few weeks ago, completely wore out the kids, leaving them all laying across them and flat out giving up.
 This time around, not so.
 My son (as well as the other kids) had strength in their legs as they pushed the tire down the ice with their stick.
 After a few rounds, my son even accidentally dropped his stick on the other side of the barricade and, very nonchalantly, stepped over the barricade without even wobbling, grabbed is stick and, as the coach came to assist him, took off so the coach couldn’t reach the tire.

 I think the tire drill is my absolute favorite of them all.
 This one really displays how the children are advancing on the ice.
 The stamina they are building and the strength.
 It is exciting to think, soon enough I might have a little hockey player on my hands.
 I am eager to see the results!

-Topics: Cross Ice
+Tags: Cross Ice